Mount St. Catherine Forest Reserve

-Physical Environment and Ecology
+Physical environment and ecology

 The Mt.
-St. Catherine massif is an extensively weathered volcano that is considered dormant because it has likely not erupted since the last ice age.
-It is considered to be the only live volcano among the five volcanic centers in Grenada on account of its relatively well-preserved morphology and the presence of hot springs and fumaroles on its flanks.
+St. Catherine massif is an extensively weathered volcano considered dormant, as it has likely not erupted since the last ice age.
+Among the five volcanic centers in Grenada, Mt.
+St. Catherine volcano is considered the only live volcano due to its relatively well-preserved morphology and the presence of hot springs and fumaroles on its flanks.
 The forest reserve area is typical of tropical montane cloud forests, which develop in areas where clouds impinge almost continuously on tropical mountain vegetation and differ from lowland rainforests in structure (low stature, small and tough leaves, low diversity) and function (low productivity and low nutrient-cycling rates).
-They are considered highly endangered ecosystems on account that these forest formations are rare, fragile, and are probably disappearing faster than any other forest ecosystem in the neotropics today.
+They are considered highly endangered ecosystems, these forest formations are rare, fragile, and are probably disappearing faster than any other forest ecosystem in the neotropics today.

 The Mt.
-St. Catherine Forest Reserve is further representative of lowland rainforest and lower montane cloud forest, with its highland vegetation of dense tree growth comprising forest formations of Sierra palm, transitional and tall cloud forest, and Elfin/Sierra palm cloud forest, laden with ferns, mosses and other epiphytes and typical stunted woodland growth at higher exposed elevations.
-In the sheltered lower elevations, the forest is relatively mature, comparable to other rainforests of the island (e.g. Grand Etang and Annandale).
-Secondary forest growth from past cut-over rainforest is apparent surrounding lower supporting ridges and around the periphery of the reserve, with mixed-woody agriculture (particularly, agroforestry plantations of nutmeg and cacao) crossing over the forest reserve boundaries mainly on the sides of the reserve by Victoriaville and Mt.
+St. Catherine Forest Reserve is also representative of lowland rainforest and lower montane cloud forest.
+Its highland vegetation of dense tree growth comprising forest formations of Sierra palm, transitional and tall cloud forest, and Elfin/Sierra palm cloud forest, laden with ferns, mosses and other epiphytes and typical stunted woodland growth at higher exposed elevations.
+The forest is relatively mature in the sheltered lower elevations, comparable to other islands' rainforests (e.g. Grand Etang and Annandale).
+Additionally, Secondary forest growth from past cut-over rainforest can be seen around the lower surrounding ridges and along the reserve's periphery, where mixed-woody agriculture (particularly, agroforestry plantations of nutmeg and cacao) intersects with the forest reserve boundaries, mainly on the sides of the reserve by Victoriaville and Mt.
 Horne.

 The cloud-forest ecosystem in the Mt.
-St. Catherine Forest Reserve is a valuable water resource for Grenada.
-Significant amounts of rainfall and cloud-mist condensate are collected within its highland forests and dispersed downslope throughout the year.
+St. Catherine Forest Reserve serves as a valuable water resource for Grenada.
+Significant rainfall and cloud-mist condensate are collected within its highland forests and dispersed downslope throughout the year.
 It is critically important to the overall watershed regimes on the island as the main rivers and tributaries with perennial flow in Grenada are relatively small, rainfall is highly seasonal and locally limited, and only about 10% of drinking water for the population is generated through groundwater.
 The Mt.
-St. Catherine Forest Reserve, along with other montane areas of the island, provides a range of critical watershed services, including hydrological regulation, flood control, groundwater recharge, water quality enhancement, and soil conservation.
+St. Catherine Forest Reserve, alongside other montane areas of the island, provides a range of critical watershed services, including hydrological regulation, flood control, groundwater recharge, water quality enhancement, and soil conservation.